apify/browser-pool/README.md

 const cookies = await browserController.getCookies(page);
 await browserController.setCookies(page, cookies);
 ```

+### Graceful browser closing
+With Browser Pool, browsers are not closed, but retired.
+A retired browser
+will no longer open new pages, but it will wait until the open pages are closed,
+allowing your running tasks to finish.
+If a browser gets stuck in limbo,
+it will be killed after a timeout to prevent hanging browser processes.

 ### (UNSTABLE) Extensibility with plugins
 A new super cool browser automation library appears?
 No problem, we add